 The move toward teams of generalized specialists in sports has been around for some time.
-The West German soccer teams of the 1970s and their brand of “total football” introduced the world to the idea that all the players should possess all the skills so as to maximize positional and tactical flexibility.
+The Dutch soccer teams of the 1970s and their brand of “total football” introduced the world to the idea that all the players should possess all the skills so as to maximize positional and tactical flexibility.
 The lesson was learned quickly.
 Now every successful football team in the world has players in all positions who can dribble, pass, head, and shoot, and who have real pace.

 World-class teams take this trend as far as it can sensibly go.
 Their members are expert in their specialist tasks but able to turn their hand to other members’ tasks as well.
 This brings the team enormous benefits in flexibility and responsiveness, but more importantly it allows for the coherence and wholeness that only teams whose members really understand the nature of other members’ contributions can achieve.